-Since the 1970s, Scully's work has explored the tensions between European and American conceptions of art.
-This you could interpret as squaring circles (appropriately enough for so geometric an artist): reconciling formal purity with exuberant colour, hard edges with blurred borders, flat surfaces with layered textures.
-A reconciling impulse is clearly seen in his less well-known works on paper, in pastels and in watercolors.
-The stacked, layered, geometric shapes are called tiles, chessboards and stripes and are rendered in soft, smoky pastels and watercolors -- sometimes in dark, Rothko-like greens, sometimes in burnt orange and monochrome.
+Since the 1970s Scully's work has explored the tensions between European and American conceptions of Art.
+This you could interpret as squaring circles, appropriately enough since such geometric an artist.
+Reconciling formal purity with exuberant colour, hard edges with blurred borders, flat surfaces with layered textures.
+A reconciling impulse clearly seen in his less well know works on paper in pastels and watercolour.
+The stacked, layered, geometric shapes are called tiles, chessboards and stripes and are rendered in soft smokey pastels and watercolours.
+Sometimes in dark Rothko-like greens, sometimes in burnt orange and monochrome.

-What immediately strikes me about them is how unusual it is to see these media at this scale.
-Scully's works on paper will be on view at the Whitworth Art Gallery in Manchester from Saturday.
-The artist was on his way there when he called this morning.
-I asked him what attracted him to the medium of watercolor.
+What immediately strikes me about them is how unusual it is to see these media on these scale.
+Geometric abstract tend to be glossy, the opaque and the monumental.
+Scully's works on paper will be on view at the Whitworth art gallery in Manchester from Saturday and the artist was on his way there when he called in there this morning.
+I asked him what attracted him to the medium of watercolour.

-The first time I used it as a matter of fact was when I went to Mexico, and why I did this I really don't know.
-I went to the art store before I set off, and I bought a replica of a nineteenth-century replica of an artist's traveling watercolor box, with a ceramic tray for mixing up the colors and little pads of pure pigment.
-I was so charmed that I bought it.
-I then bought a watercolor pad.
-Since that trip I never go anywhere without them, and they have become a major part of what I do.
-There is something about watercolor that is so fragile; that it lacks a physicality I find very moving and intimate.
+The first time I used it as a matter of fact was when I went to Mexico and why I did this I really don't know.
+I went to the art store before I set off and I bought a replica of a 19th century replica of an artists travelling watercolour box, with a ceramic tray for mixing up the colours and little pads of pure pigment and I was so charmed by it that I bought it.
+I then bought a watercolour pad.
+Since that trip, I never went anywhere without them, and it has become a major part of what I do.
+There is something about watercolour that is so fragile, that lacks a physicality that I find it very moving and intimate.

-Is the most obvious difference and challenge in moving between oil and watercolor that oil is by definition opaque and watercolor translucent, that they are completely different media in that respect?
+Is the most obvious difference and challenge in moving between oil and watercolour is that oil is by definition opaque and watercolour is translucent and they are completely different medium in that respect.

 They also have a different relationship with time.
-When you are doing a watercolor you mustn't lose contact with the paper.
-You are caressing the paper and in a sense, staining the paper and teasing the light out of the paper.
-It is the dynamic between what is underneath and what is on top that creates the vibration in the watercolor.
+When you are doing a watercolour, you mustn't lose contact with the paper.
+You are caressing the paper, and in a sense staining the paper and teasing the light out of the paper.
+It is the dynamic that is what is underneath and what is on top that creates the vibration in the watercolour.
 And the way that all the edges are left outside.
 All this is very visible.
-It is a very, very light touch that is required and the time is very short.
-With a painting, on the other hand, it is exactly the opposite, physically.
-You are dealing with the weight of the material, the opacity of the material: the layering is actually transforming the surface and you are inventing a completely new surface, one that you are making by hand.
-Even though the edges are blurring, the quality of the paint and the weight of the paint are making everything quite heavy.
-I wanted the painting to be quite light, to manufacture light but to still manufacture weight: to have gravitas.
+It is a very, very light touch that is required and the time is very short with a watercolour.
+With a painting, on the other hand, it is exactly the opposite physically.
+You are dealing with the weight of the material; the opacity of the material and the layering is actually transforming the surface and you are inventing a completely new surface.
+One that you are making by hand.
+Even though the edges are blurring, the quality of the paint, and the weight of the paint is making everything quite heavy.
+I wanted the painting to be quite light, and to manufacture light but to still manufacture weight.
+To have gravitas.

-Do you feel that in working with watercolor you are surrendering some of your power to the medium, in a way?
-Almost as if the watercolors contribute more to the final painting than the oils?
+Do you feel that working with watercolour that as the artist you are surrendering some of your power to the medium in a way?
+Almost as if the watercolour's contribute more to the final painting than it would with oil.